Contributions to Neotropical botany

 bark of Erythrostemon

-Lenticellate bark of Erythrostemon guatemalensis Eisemann & G.P.Lewis
+Lenticellate bark of Erythrostemon guatemalensis Eisermann & G.P.Lewis

 Back to Top